jaysimonkay/DFW-tour/README.md

 > Jude B. Kuti

 ## About
-As a newcomer to the DFW area, I wanted to familiarize myself with the interesting sites in this amazing city.
+As a newcomer to the DFW area, I wanted to familiarize myself with the interesting sites in these amazing cities.
 So this is my way of doing it...
 This DFW-Tour is developed in Basic HTML, CSS, Javascript, jQuery and KnockoutJS framework.
 Google Maps and FourSquare API's  were consumed to give information.
 KnockoutJS brings an MVVM flavour to the design.